-Mr Heaney, Mr Gould and Mr Sharman (who has since resigned from the Board on 29 February 2012) meet the Recommendations' various tests of independence.
-Therefore, there is a majority of independent non-executive Directors and independent Directors on the Board.
+Mr Heaney, Mr Gould and Mr Sharman (who resigned from the Board on 29 February 2012) meet the Recommendations' various tests of independence.
+Therefore, there is a majority of independent non-executive Directors on the Board.

 ASX Recommendation 2.1, 2.6 (refer to best practice summary)